Liz Tells Frank What Happened In NBC’s Unaired “Wonder Woman” Pilot

 Like I said, we dodged a bullet here.
 For probably the best filmic treatment of Wonder Woman I’ve ever seen, you might check out the animated Justice League.
 For Adrianne Palicki being awesome, delve into Friday Night Lights.
 As for me?
 Well, I’ll be on my couch, watching TV with my cat.
 Like us ladies do.

-Posted on August 30, 2011, in TV and tagged david e. kelley, fuck "the notebook" seriously, girrrrrrrrl power, pow zap boom comics aren't just for kids!, tyra collette is still the best, wonder woman.
+Posted on August 30, 2011, in All the Spoilers, TV and tagged david e. kelley, fuck "the notebook" seriously, girrrrrrrrl power, pow zap boom comics aren't just for kids!, tyra collette is still the best, wonder woman.
 Bookmark the permalink.
 4 Comments.